mundyreimer/mundyreimer.github.io/_pages/resources.md

 [Brave](https://brave.com/features/)

-I personally use multiple different browsers, but one of my favorites that was recently brought to my attention is *Brave*.
+I personally use multiple different *web browsers*, but one of my favorites that was recently brought to my attention is *Brave*.
 Many neat features are listed in the above link, but the one that stands out is the integrated toggling of [*Tor* mode](https://brave.com/tor-tabs-beta/) for better privacy protection.

 [Tails OS](https://tails.boum.org/)

 Tails is a version of the Linux operating system that can start on almost any computer from a *USB drive*.
 Because it acts as a fresh computer every time you boot it up, it comes with built-in tools like automatically routing internet usage through the Tor network, encrypting your files + emails (*Claws Mail* client), having a built-in chat encryption plugin (*Pidgin*), and most importantly, it "leaves no digital footprint on your machine" by overwriting the system RAM when the OS shuts down, *triggered automatically when the boot medium (USB) is physically removed* ([relying on the Linux kernel's free memory poisoning feature](https://tails.boum.org/contribute/design/memory_erasure/)).
 [Used by Snowden](https://www.theverge.com/2014/4/29/5664884/this-is-the-most-secure-computer-you-ll-ever-own), the NSA apparently deemed it a major threat to its mission in an [internal presentation in 2014](https://www.spiegel.de/international/germany/inside-the-nsa-s-war-on-internet-security-a-1010361.html).

-...other things simple things that might be useful to mention are the use of [password managers](https://www.cnet.com/news/the-best-password-managers-of-2019/) and [VPNs](https://nordvpn.com/).
+...other low-hanging fruit that might be useful to mention are the use of [password managers](https://www.cnet.com/news/the-best-password-managers-of-2019/) and [VPNs](https://nordvpn.com/).

 ---